How to Change a Surgical Wound Dressing

-Changing a wound dressing is a simple process, but one that’s important to do correctly to avoid infection.
-Even if you’ve never changed a dressing before, these seven simple steps will guide you through it with flying colors.
+Hopefully, you'll never need to know how to dress a wound.
+But if you do ever have to change a wound dressing, whether its for a simple cut or if something more serious, this handy step-by-step guide can help.
+It's a simple process, but one that’s important to do correctly to avoid infection.
+Even if you’ve never changed a dressing before, these seven steps for dressing a wound will guide you through it with flying colors.

-1. Gather the following items before you start and place them on a sterile surface mat to keep them clean:
+1. Get the right wound-care supplies.
+Gather the following items before you start your wound-dressing change, and place them on a sterile surface mat to keep them clean:

 - Sterile gloves